Job killers or job savers? The truth about automation, AI, and robotics – From the assembly line to the “thinking line”? – Image: Xpert.Digital

 Revolutionary technologies for competitiveness and growth

-Companies are increasingly turning to AI systems, robotics and automation because they expect significant increases in productivity, lower costs and greater competitiveness.
-Concrete results can already be observed in many areas: AI-supported systems, for example, carry out complex analyses, identify sources of errors in production processes or enable predictive maintenance of machines.
-Robots can take on monotonous, physically demanding and potentially dangerous tasks, while automated processes optimize the efficiency of entire supply chains.
+Companies are increasingly engaging with AI systems, robotics, and automation because they expect significant productivity gains, lower costs, and greater competitiveness.
+Concrete results can already be observed in many areas: AI-supported systems, for example, take over complex analyses, identify sources of error in production processes, or enable predictive maintenance of machines.
+Robots can take over monotonous, physically demanding, and potentially dangerous tasks, while automated processes optimize the efficiency of entire supply chains.

 - Logistics: Autonomous mobile robots (AMRs) are used in warehouses to pick or transport goods.
-This increases efficiency and relieves employees.
+This increases efficiency and relieves the workload of employees.

-- Manufacturing: Collaborative robots (cobots) work side by side with people and enable flexible adjustment of production steps.
+- Manufacturing: Collaborative robots (cobots) work side by side with humans and enable flexible adaptation of production steps.

-- Service sector: AI systems can process customer inquiries, use automated chatbots to answer questions, and thus improve customer service.
+- Service sector: AI systems can process customer requests, use automated chatbots to answer questions, and thus improve customer service.

 - Healthcare: Robots are used in surgeries or rehabilitation, while AI applications can assist doctors in diagnosis.

 These examples illustrate the wide range of applications.
-However, despite these positive outlooks, there are a variety of challenges that make the breakthrough to widespread use more difficult.
+However, despite these positive prospects, numerous challenges arise that hinder widespread use.

 Suitable for: